GarfieldLyu/OCR_POST_DE/README.md

 # OCR_POST_DE

 OCR post correction for old German corpus.
+More details can be found in our paper(https://arxiv.org/abs/2102.00583).

 Libraries:
   python 3.7